How Music Began for

-Tareva Logo
+Tareva Henderson

 Originally a South Louisiana kid, Tareva grew up singing in her parents’ music venues at the age of seven, along with her siblings and other family members.
 Back then, they would open shows for folks like Jerry Lee Lewis, Fats Domino, Loretta Lynn, Willie Nelson, Conway Twitty, and other artists breaking into the business in the 60’s and 70’s.
 Her father had been a champion fiddler for singers like Lefty Frizzel and George Jones in the 50’s, so this lifestyle seemed to naturally fit her.